cmarche2ti/WeatherPy-python-api/README.md

-# api-homework
+# Weather-Python-APIs

+This project uses Python, Pandas, and Requests to gather data from 1500 randomly selected cities and returns the weather from that city using the Openweathermap API.
+After the data is gathered, Matplotlib is used to create visualizations that show the effect of changing a cities latitude on the temperature, humidity, wind speed and cloudiness in that city.

-The three things that this assignment showed me about how weather changes as you approach the equator are:
+The three insights that the data showed about how weather changes as you approach the equator are:

-1. It does get warmer as you approach the equator.
+1. Climate gets warmer as you approach the equator.
-2. The hottest places seem to be just north of the equator.
+2. The hottest cities are just north of the equator.
 2. Humidity, wind spead and cloudiness are not correlated with latitude.